Risk Dimensions and Data Sources

 For each relevant commodity included in the SRA, FAOSTAT provides country-level data for:

-The two datasets are available per commodity.
+These datasets are reported separately for each commodity.
 Countries that report only production or only losses are excluded because they do not allow calculation of a loss ratio.
-For valid country–product pairs, the Losses / Production (%) ratio is computed.
+For valid country–commodity pairs, the Losses / Production (%) ratio is calculated.

 Observations where the ratio exceeds 100% are removed as likely data inconsistencies.